1st Brigade Combat Team, 10th Mountain Division (United States): Global war on terrorism

-The brigade returned to Afghanistan from 2010–2011.
+The brigade returned to Afghanistan from 2010 to 2011.
 While one infantry battalion, the 2nd Battalion, 22nd Infantry Regiment, deployed in January 2010, the brigade officially assumed responsibilities for its mission in May 2010.
 The 2nd Battalion, 22nd Infantry advised the Kabul Military Training Center, the rest of the brigade conducted training and joint operations with Afghan Police and the Afghan National Army 209th Corps in northern Afghanistan, the provinces of Faryab, Balkh, Kunduz and Baghlan.

 The brigade returned again to Afghanistan from February through November 2013, advising the 203rd Afghan Corps in Ghazni and Paktya Provinces as "Cross Functional Team Warrior".
 Under the command of COL Stephen Michael, the brigade advised and assisted the 2nd and 3rd brigades of the 203rd Corps, other Afghan National Army units, and various types of Afghan police, and also supervised the retrograde and redeployment of equipment.

 In October 2014, the brigade reorganized under the BCT 2020 structure.
 The major changes were the addition of a third infantry battalion, the conversion of the brigade special troops battalion into a brigade engineer battalion, and the reflagging of the brigade's cavalry squadron.

 In August 2015, 1,250 soldiers from the brigade were deployed to Iraq to support Operation Inherent Resolve.

 On 5 December 2019, the Department of the Army announced that the 1st Brigade Combat Team would replace the 3rd Brigade Combat Team, 82nd Airborne Division as part of a unit rotation in support of Operation Freedom's Sentinel.
-The brigade deployed to Afghanistan February 2020.
+The brigade deployed to Afghanistan in early 2020.